vladysor/SensEdu/docs/library/adc.md

 {: .fs-8 .fw-500 .no_toc}
 ---

-Analog-to-Digital Converters (ADCs) translate analog signals (e.g., from sensors or microphones) into digital form, readable by CPU.
+Analog-to-Digital Converters (ADCs) translate analog signals from microphones and other sensors into digital form, readable by CPU.
 {: .fw-500}

 The STM32H747 features three 16-bit ADCs with up to 20 multiplexed channels each.